 Listen to this article

 Singapore’s real estate market has been one of the hottest topics in many newspapers in 2018.
-I bet it will continue to be like that in 2019.
+I bet it will continue like that in 2019.

 Many developers and analysts first believed in a positive market outlook in 2019.
 But with new regulations in place, I’m not that certain.

-In this article, I explain my predictions for Singapore’s property market in 2019.
+In this article, I share my predictions for Singapore’s property market in 2019.

-First, I will recap what we saw in 2017-2018, for you to better understand the market climate and what to expect for 2019.
-Let’s have a look.
+First of all, I will recap what we saw in 2017-2018 for you to better understand the current market climate.

 Topics covered in this article:

 - Singapore’s Property market in 2017: A throwback